clear-nus/TactileLearning/README.md

-# TouchTextureiCub
+# Tactile Learning #

+## Tactile Datasets ##
 Supplementary material and dataset for the "Towards Effective Tactile Identification of Textures using a Hybrid Touch Approach", T. Taunyazov et al.

 Links coming soon. :)